dopeboy/curriculum-2.0/units/1-introduction/README.md

 ###CL.L3B-03, CL.L2-04, CL.L3B-01
 1. Student	can	plan	a	project	with	teammates	(using	wire	frames,	specifications	/ requirements,	and	pseudocode).
-2. Student	can	maintain	a	design	by	contract	relationship	with	other	team	members;	student	can	write	clear	code;	student	can	explain	code	by	including	clarifying	comments	in	their	code.
+2. Student	can	maintain	a	design	by	contract	relationship	with	other	team	members;	student	can	write	clear	code;	student	can	explain	code	by	including	clarifying	comments	in	their	code